talbotfoundry/k8s-kvm/README.md

 ```
 vagrant up
 ```
 Your virtual machines should be created.
-It may take several minutes to download the image the first time
+It may take several minutes to download the image the first time, but it'll cache it in case you wish to rebuild the cluster.

 *If* You get any screw messages about image pool conflicts, try running: